ARBOR DAY CELEBRATION – MARCH 4, 2017

 TREE GIVE AWAY

-Keep McAllen Beautiful and Public Works of McAllen will give away tree seedlings, saplings, and medium size trees on March 4, 2017, during its Arbor Day Celebration event.
+Keep McAllen Beautiful and Public Works of McAllen will give away saplings on March 4, 2017, during its Arbor Day Celebration event.
 Funds raised thorough the Arbor Day Celebration will go towards establishing a dedicated tree fund, elevate the awareness of trees, improve resident's property, and protect local watersheds.
-Hidalgo County residents and participants can pick up seedlings and 5 gallon trees from 7:00 to 12:00 pm Saturday, March 4, 2017, at Municipal Park on Bicentennial Blvd.
-We will have a raffle of larger trees throughout the duration of the event.
-Make sure you have a pickup truck or have access to a large truck to transport the door prize to its final location.
-These species are grown in 15 to 30 gallon containers: Montezuma Cypress, Texas Ebony, and Live Oak.
+Hidalgo County residents and participants can select saplings from 7:00am to 12:00 pm, Saturday, March 4, 2017, at Municipal Park on Bicentennial Blvd.

-These species were provided by the Simmons Oak Farm, L& L Growers, Green Thumb, Maldonado Nursery, Mid Valley Garden and Pond Supply, and Southern Landscaping in McAllen through an Apache Foundation Grant to replenish our urban forest.
-We appreciate your support and from the bottom of our heart, we proudly say Thank You!!
+These species were provided by the Valley Nature Center to replenish our urban forest and natural ecosystem.
+We appreciate your support and from the bottom of our hearts, we proudly say Thank You!!

 or visit http://www.mcallenpublicworks.net

-On March 4, 2017, Keep McAllen Beautiful will host the 5th annual Arbor Day Celebration.
+On March 4, 2017, Keep McAllen Beautiful will host the 6th annual Arbor Day Celebration.
 The Arbor Day Celebration, is an event where you can run a timed 5K or 10K, do a 25-mile bike tour or a Family Fun Walk along the Hike & Bike Trail.
+New this year is a "combo" event, you can run the 5K and hop on your bike for the 25mile tour (runners must complete the 5k in under 40 minutes).
 These events all start at McAllen Municipal Park.
 The 5K and 10K are Certified by US Track & Field!
 The 25 mile bike tour will feature an escort and SAG vehicle.
-This year will also feature a farmer's & homebaker's market and a chef will be on hand to eduate the public in creating delicious healthy, nutritional meals.
+This year will feature healthful vendors and fun activities for the kids.
 We invite you to come out and participate with the rest of your community!
 Get active, celebrate trees, and enjoy the beautiful RGV spring weather!

 Arbor Day is a day when we celebrate nature’s gift of trees, the tall providers of shade, fruit, fun, and a habitat for many different kinds of wildlife.
 This Arbor Day, come out and make a difference by helping us continue to establish a dedicated tree-planting fund with the money raised at this event, and by planting some trees yourself!
 Together, we are making our city greener, cooler, and more beautiful.